Scalar Curvature Splittings I: Minimal Factors

-From \ref{fini}, that is \cite[Chapter 2.3]{L1}, we infer, choosing some sufficiently small $\eta >0$, that there are (not necessarily singular) points $q_i$, so that (\ref{de1}) holds for the $B^{H_j}_r(q_j)$.\\ Similarly E.2 and E.3 show that the minimal growth solutions converge smoothly to that on $C$ outside that distance tube.
-Now we reuse the length estimate (\ref{upest}) and remark \ref{bhp3}.2 to see that the tube size of the conformally deformed $\eta$-distance tube also, and uniformly in $j$, shrinks to zero when $\eta \ra 0$.
-This shows (\ref{de2}).
+\textbf{Proof} \, From D.1 in section \ref{bcn}, we have a flat norm convergence of some open sets $O_i \subset \tau_j \cdot H$ to $B^C_r(q)$.
+This also implies Hausdorff convergence from lower volume estimate for the difference set we have from \cite[Prop.5.14]{Gi}.
+This applies to $C$ and $H$ since they are (asymptotically) area minimizing in $\R^{n+1}$.
+For the (almost) minimizing geometries on $C$ and $H$ we have for any given $\eta>0$ and $i$ large enough that the $O_i$ are almost isometric to $B^C_r(q)$ via $\D$-maps outside an $\eta$--distance tube $U_\eta(\Sigma_C)$ around $\Sigma_C$ cf. D.2.\\ For the deformed geometries $(C,d_{\sima})$ and $(H,d_{\sima})$ we recall from E.1 and E.2 that the minimal growth solutions converge smoothly to that on $C$ outside such $\eta$--distance tubes.
+Now we reuse the length estimate (\ref{upest}) and remark \ref{bhp3}.2 to see that the tube size of the conformally deformed $\eta$--distance tube also, and uniformly in $j$, shrinks to zero when $\eta \ra 0$.
+Similarly the size of the complements the $\D$-map images of these distance tubes in $O_i$ shrinks to zero when $i \ra \infty$.
+From this there are (not necessarily singular) points $q_i \in H_j$ so that (\ref{de1}) holds for the size of the difference set between $O_i$ and $B^{H_j}_r(q_j)$ converges to zero when $i \ra \infty$.